Board of Directors

 Martha Creedon, Board Member

 Martha moved to Waltham in 1982.
-She has served on the board at Waltham Fields Community Farm, volunteers at the Farm’s outreach market, and is on the steering committee of the Waltham Farmers’ Market.
+A retired academic systems librarian, she has served on the board at Waltham Fields Community Farm, volunteered at the Farm’s outreach market, is a founder and current volunteer at the Watch City Bike Lab, is on the steering committee of the Waltham Farmers’ Market, and serves as a Trustee at the Waltham Public Library.
 Martha enjoys cooking, gardening, fruit and vegetable preservation, and cycling for transportation, fitness, and fun.

 Marie E. Daly, Board Member

 Marie is a founder of the Waltham Land Trust.
 She currently serves on the board of the Waltham Historical Society and is a member of the Waltham Historical Commission.
-Although semi-retired, Marie works part-time at the New England Historic Genealogical Society.
-Since she has lived in Waltham for over 60 years, Marie has intimate knowledge of its history and current and former open spaces.
+Marie is retired from the New England Historic Genealogical Society.
+She was formerly president of the Beaver Brook Watershed Coalition, which advocated for the preservation of open space at the former Metropolitan State Hospital.
+Since she has lived in Waltham for nearly 70 years, Marie has intimate knowledge of its history and current and former open spaces.

 John A. Dieckmann, Board Member